nikboyd/hoot-smalltalk/README.md

 Hoot Smalltalk was developed with [NetBeans][net-beans], largely because of its mature support for and integration with [Maven][maven].

+#### BYOVM

 Hoot Smalltalk does not provide its own [virtual machine][st-image], like some [Smalltalks][st-imps].
 Rather, Hoot Smalltalk takes advantage of already existing VMs that have matured over the last few decades.
 The maturity of tool chains and the various options for the Java Virtual Machine JVM largely drove the choice of Java as the primary foundation for Hoot Smalltalk.
+That Java derived many of its early technical foundations from Smalltalk also helps.

 #### Platform Requirements